PGBBS/pgbbs.github.io/_pages/latex/index.md

 ---
-title: How to write your thesis
+title: How to write your thesis (in LaTeX)
 layout: page
 ---